 On the road

-This, the original Moulton bike, is big, comfortable and relaxed.
+This, the mainstream 'deluxe' version of the original Moulton, is big, comfortable and relaxed.
 There were a few nimble sports versions made, and even a separable, 'Stowaway' model, but most were everyday utility bikes like this, basically the Raleigh Sports re-imagined.
-This example is a ‘Deluxe’, which boasts, amongst other things, chrome plated mudguards and a four speed Sturmey Archer ‘FW’ geared hub, rather than the standard model’s painted guards and three speed hub.
+The ‘Deluxe’ boasts, amongst other things, chrome plated mudguards and a four speed Sturmey Archer ‘FW’ geared hub, rather than the standard model’s painted guards and three speed hub.

 The Moulton might be a humble everyday bike, but not as you know it, and the difference is obvious on the first ride.
 The suspension was not designed to provide a Rolls Royce ride, nor for jumping kerbs or offroading; rather it was there to compensate for the bumpy ride that comes with small wheels.
 The fact that it actually improved the ride (and control on rough surfaces) was just a bonus.